mavens-group/mavens-group.github.io/content/research/_index.md

 Our group has two broad research area with a single goal.

 ## Materials Design
-The IMPACT group utilizes a potent fusion of Monte Carlo and Density Functional Theory (DFT) techniques to advance the field of materials design.
+The MAVENs utilizes a potent fusion of Monte Carlo and Density Functional Theory (DFT) techniques to advance the field of materials design.
 By employing this synergistic methodology, we are able to conduct an in-depth analysis of the fundamental properties of matter, including the atomic-level electronic structure, energies, and thermodynamics of substances.